CihanNscc/Jarvy-Frontend/README.md

 ## Key Features:

-**Conversation History:** Jarvy maintains a conversation history stored in MongoDB, allowing for context-aware responses.

 **Personalization:** The assistant can fetch user-specific data, including personal details and notes, to tailor responses.

 **Weather Information:** Users can request up-to-date weather information based on a fixed location.

-**Note Management:** Jarvy can store and retrieve user notes for future reference.
+**Note Management:** Both Jarvy and UI can store and retrieve user notes for future reference.

 **Text and Voice Interactions:** Users can input queries both via text and voice.
 Voice inputs are converted to text using speech-to-text technology, and responses are read back using text-to-speech.

-**Flask Backend & MongoDB:** The project leverages Flask for the backend, with MongoDB for storing user data and conversation history.
+**MongoDB:** The project leverages MongoDB for storing user data.

 **Real-Time Interaction:** The app offers real-time feedback with a conversational UI built using React, displaying messages and AI responses dynamically.